Retardigrades/tent-update-controller/README.md

   --gyro_fw GYRO_FW     Filename for gyro firmware
   --guess_from {stat,strings}
-                        Where to get the version from --watch               Watch for file system changes with inotify --port PORT           The port to bind the server --host HOST           The host address to bind the server
+                        Where to get the version from --watch {inotify,stat}
+                        Watch for file system changes with inotify --port PORT           The port to bind the server --host HOST           The host address to bind the server